-Governance, Compliance and Integrated Risk Management
+Declaration of Governance, Compliance and Integrated Risk Management

-Governance is the body of rules and principles to which the Company, its directors and its officers must adhere in the performance of their functions to ensure the organization's sound management and financial profitability.
-It defines the role and responsibilities of the Boards of Directors, directors and senior management, as well as the competencies needed to be a director.
+Governance is the body of rules and principles to which the Company, its directors and its officers must adhere in the performance of their functions to ensure the organization’s sound management and financial profitability.
+It defines the role and responsibilities of the Board of Directors, directors and senior management, as well as the competencies needed to be a director.

-Humania Assurance applies governance rules that recognize the essential contribution of the Board of Directors to the organization's success.
+Humania Assurance applies governance rules that recognize the essential contribution of the Board of Directors to the organization’s success.
 Those rules define, among other things, the mandate and operational standards of its Board of Directors, the responsibilities of its directors and the mandates of statutory committees, and ensure that officers meet the highest ethical standards.
-They divide tasks among the Board of Directors, the Board Chairman and the President and Chief Executive Officer, and they establish a variety of mechanisms to ensure integrated risk management, adequate internal controls and independent supervision of certain activities.
+They divide tasks among the Board of Directors, the Chairman of the Board and the President and Chief Executive Officer, and they establish a variety of mechanisms to ensure integrated risk management, adequate internal controls and independent supervision of certain activities.

-As an insurance company, Humania Assurance operates in a constantly evolving legislative, regulatory and normative environment.
+As an insurance Company, Humania Assurance operates in a constantly evolving legislative, regulatory and normative environment.
 Management places the utmost importance on legislative and regulatory compliance and on prudent, sound management practices.

 Humania Assurance has developed a compliance management policy towards establishing a management framework that includes measures to oversee and mitigate the risk of non-compliance with the regulatory environment.
 It enables members of the Board of Directors to obtain reasonable assurance that Humania Assurance’s operations are carried out in accordance with the regulatory environment to which the Company is subject.

 - outline the principles and components of the compliance management framework;